Nails are essential construction materials that will be around any site or even in our homes for various applications.

 Nails can also flex better than screws.
-This allows for expansion and contraction of the wood without necessarily loosening their grip.
+This allows for the expansion and contraction of the wood without necessarily loosening its grip.

 It is common to see most nails having flat heads combined with smooth shafts.
 The ring shank nails are a hybrid design.
 They are all about providing more gripping power.

 You can refer to them as offering the best of both worlds.
 This is because they deliver on better gripping power of screws and more flexibility strength associated with nails.

 It is estimated that ring shank nails will have 40 percent more holding power compared to common nails.

 As for applications, the ring shank nails are good for softwoods.
 This includes shingles and plywood attachment.

 The nails will provide a tighter and more permanent grip compared to using the smooth-shank nails.